 The Olympic Coast National Marine Sanctuary protects more than 3,310 square miles and is home to the most diverse population of marine mammals in North America.

 - A scenic loop drive takes visitors around Quinault Lake and through Quinault Rain Forest.
+The diameter of these large trees is almost as tall as Stephanie (5 feet)!
 Be on the lookout for black bears, we saw one crossing the road on our way to July Creek Picnic Area on the North side of the lake.

 Mount St. Helens National Volcanic Monument